ITL-Was/Telegram-bot-with-neural-netword/README.md

 # How to start a telegram bot?

-When you have already completed the steps in “Installation”, write
+When you have already followed the steps in the “Installation” section and inserted your api keys into the .env file, write

 ``.\venv\Scripts\activate``.

-Then write the command to install the required libraries
+Then write the command to install the necessary libraries

 ``pip install -r requirements.txt``.

-And the final command (To run the telegram bot)
+And the last command (to run the Telegram bot)

 ``py app.py``.

-After that your bot (for which you made api key) will be launched
+After that, your bot (for which you made an api key) will be launched